Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 **Targets:** Single-target

-**Attack:** Prowess
+**Targeted defense:** Prowess

 **Duration:** Instant

 </div>

 With a prayer, you curse a creature to exist in the twilight zone, halfway between life and death.
-Make a Focus attack against a creature of your choice within range.
+Make a special attack against Focus against a creature of your choice within range.
 If it hits, for the duration of this effect they cannot deal or take damage, gain or lose life or grant or remove absorption.

 ### Curse of Twilight - Miracle